Nature and cultivation from

 Used by planetary scientists from

-HST wide-angle camera 3 from
+HST wide-angle camera 3

 Observe the two "cousin" exoplanets & spectral fingerprints and measure chemical composition.
 "The effect of clouds on the spectral characteristics of water allows us to measure the amount of cloud in the atmosphere," Bruno added.